FHNW-edea/OSMDemo/README.md

 This project uses and is based on examples from [MapCompose-mp](https://github.com/p-lr/MapComposeMP.git).

-MapCompose-mp is a fast, memory efficient compose multiplatform library to display tiled maps with minimal effort.
+MapCompose-mp is a fast, memory-efficient compose multiplatform library to display tiled maps with minimal effort.
 It shows the visible part of a tiled map with support of markers and paths, and various gestures (flinging, dragging, scaling, and rotating).
-Target platforms are iOS, desktop (Windows, MacOs, Linux), Android, and WebAssembly.
+Target platforms are iOS, desktop (Windows, macOS, Linux), Android, and WebAssembly.

 Many thanks to Pierre Laurence, the originator of this MapCompose.

-This project just shows how to display [OpenStreetMap](https://www.openstreetmap.org/)-Tiles in your application and how to deal with markers and callouts.
+This project shows how to display [OpenStreetMap](https://www.openstreetmap.org/)-Tiles in your application and how to deal with markers and callouts.

+It uses a file-system cache for the OSM-tiles.

 # Kotlin Multiplatform